 In this work we present strong observational evidence supporting the hypothesis that a large fraction of Galactic O-type stars -- classified as apparently single or SB1 systems and presenting surfaces enriched in helium -- are products of binary interaction.

-Our conclusions are grounded in the first comprehensive and homogeneous quantitative spectroscopic analysis of He abundances in a statistically significant sample of Galactic O-type stars\footnote{To our knowledge, this is the largest sample of stars of this type ever investigated in such detail.}.
-More than half of the stars identified as He-rich occupy regions of the sHRD that are clearly incompatible with the predictions of rotating single-star evolutionary models \citep[even under the most efficient internal mixing assumptions;][]{Ekstroem2012}.
-By contrast, these locations can be naturally explained if these objects are mass gainers that have experienced a previous mass-transfer episode (or, in some cases, are the products of stellar mergers).
+Our conclusions are grounded in the first comprehensive and homogeneous quantitative spectroscopic analysis of He abundances in a statistically significant sample of Galactic O-type stars More than half of the stars identified as He-rich occupy regions of the sHRD that are incompatible with the predictions of rotating single-star evolutionary models \citep[even under the most efficient internal mixing assumptions;][]{Ekstroem2012}.
+By contrast, these locations can be explained if these objects are mass gainers that have experienced a previous mass-transfer episode (or, in some cases, are the products of stellar mergers).

-Binary-evolution models by \citet{Jin2025} predict that mass gainers resulting from case~A, B, or AB mass-transfer events can reproduce the properties of the He-rich population found along the main-sequence band spanned by typical single O-type stars (\(\sim\)15–60\,M$_\odot$; see Fig.~\ref{sHRD_bin_04vcrit}).
+Binary-evolution models by \citet{Jin2026} predict that mass gainers resulting from case~A, B, or AB mass-transfer events can reproduce the properties of the He-rich population found along the main-sequence band spanned by typical single O-type stars (\(\sim\)15–60\,M$_\odot$; see Fig.~\ref{sHRD_bin_04vcrit}).
 Although not explored in detail here, some He-rich stars may also be reverse-Algol systems and merger products.

 Additional observational clues reinforce this binary-interaction interpretation.
 The fraction of runaways is roughly a factor of two higher among He-rich stars compared to He-normal ones, while the fraction of detected SB1 systems is somewhat lower.
 Both trends qualitatively agree with expectations from binary evolution, where mass gainers may become runaways following a supernova explosion, or may lose their binary signature through mergers, unbound binaries, or through the presence of optically faint stripped companions \citep{Blaauw1961, deMink2014}.